-Twenty-two-year-old Keelan Nugent from the Curragh will represent the Lilywhite county in the Miss Ireland contest this weekend.
+Twenty-two-year-old Keelin Nugent from the Curragh will represent the Lilywhite county in the Miss Ireland contest this weekend.

-A final year student in Sports Science and Health in DCU, Keelan is a fitness fanatic along with boyfriend Craig O’Sullivan, who is Mr. Cork.
+A final year student in Sports Science and Health in DCU, Keelin is a fitness fanatic along with boyfriend Craig O’Sullivan, who is Mr. Cork.

 “Eight out of 25 girls got through to the final.”